D31T4/COMP6841-project/afl_fuzz/afl/README.md

 We implemented most of the algorithmic features of AFL.
 Except the adaptive computation part: which AFL will adjust some parameters based on score and runtime, allowing certain test cases to be ran more frequently.

+We assumed the test program is deterministic.
+For randomized algorithms, we can sample each run a few times and use the combined coverage.

 Our implementation is not concurrent.
 We used `ThreadPool` in our implementation and it subjects to the global interpreter lock.

 ## Usage